 L3-L4, L4-L5 are most commonly affected by degenerative stenosis.

-For formaminal stenosis degenerative disc disease and disc desiccation are the initial events leading to decreased disc height.
+For foraminal stenosis, degenerative disc disease and disc desiccation are the initial events leading to decreased disc height.

 The stenosis can be anteroposterior (transverse) that is due to decreased disc height and hypertrophy anterior to the facet; specifically.
-The nerve gets trapped between superior articular process and posterior vertebral body.
+The nerve gets trapped between the superior articular process and the posterior vertebral body.